 Skip to content

-This project, developed by the federal Department of Health and Ageing, aims to attract more Aboriginal and Torres Strait Islander people to work in Indigenous health.
+This project, developed by the federal Department of Health, aims to attract more Aboriginal and Torres Strait Islander people to work in Indigenous health.
 The project recognises that an increase in the number of skilled and semi-skilled people working in Indigenous health is necessary to improve Indigenous access to quality health care and to make the Australian health system more responsive to the health needs of Indigenous people.
 This project directly supports the Indigenous health National partnership agreements and is a key element of the Australian Government's $805.5 million Indigenous chronic disease package to tackle chronic disease amongst Aboriginal and Torres Strait Islander people.

 The components of the Attracting more people to work in Indigenous health project include: